genesiscommunitysuccess/docs/docs/02_database/07_types-of-api/02_blocking.md

   - blocking
 ---

-The blocking - or sync - API is the simplest API to access the genesis database to use.
+The blocking - or sync - API is the simplest API for accessing the Genesis database.

 ## Return values

 Get operations in this API are nullable.
-When getting a record, we should check if it is null
+When getting a record, you must check if it is null:

 ```kotlin
 val trade: Trade? = db.get(Trade.byId("TRADE_1"))
 if (trade == null) throw RuntimeException("Unable to find trade")
 ```

-Write operations return either a single return object, or a list of result object, for the `...All` operations, e.g. `updateAll`.
+Write operations return either a single return object, or a list of result objects, for the `...All` operations, e.g. `updateAll`.
 These are never nullable.

 ```kotlin